-The present thesis considers the fluid-driven fracture propagating in permeable rock.
+The present thesis considers a fluid-driven fracture propagating in permeable rock.
 The main aim of the work is to investigate the impact of various hydrodynamical phenomena on hydraulic fracture growth.
 We utilise two crack models for the analysis: semi-infinite and penny-shaped.
 The former describes the near-tip region of a finite crack controlling its propagation and accurately resolving the coupling between the physical processes realised in the vicinity of the moving front.
 The latter model is an example of a finite fracture occurring in nature which allows obtaining demonstrable results linked with the phenomena under consideration.

 Firstly, we look at the pressure-dependent fluid exchange between the crack and ambient porous media.
 The pressure-independent Carter's law governs the leak-off process in most existing models.
 We modify this mechanism by including the dependence of the fluid-exchange rate on the fluid pressure inside the fracture channel.
-The proposed approach allows the liquid to flow out along the bulk part of the fracture and leak in along the region adjacent to the moving front forming a pore fluid circulation cell there.
+The proposed approach allows the liquid to flow out along the bulk part of the fracture and leak in along the region adjacent to the moving front forming a pore fluid circulation cell, i.e., the fracture domain along which the total volume of the pore fluid crossing the fracture surface equals zero.
 We obtain the general numerical solution for the aperture and pressure for the semi-infinite fracture, assuming that the fracturing and pore fluids are the same; moreover, the solution is fully characterised within the parameter space of the problem.
 We assess the impact of the pore fluid leak-in on the crack properties and explore the limitations of the near-tip region model with Carter's leak-off.
 Afterwards, the developed fracture tip model is embedded into a radial crack model as a propagation condition.
-The main aspect of the analysis of a penny-shaped fracture is a comparison of different crack properties computed by the proposed model with that provided by a radial fracture model in which the pressureindependent mechanism governs the fluid exchange.
+The main aspect of the analysis of a penny-shaped fracture is a comparison of different crack properties computed by the proposed model with that provided by a radial fracture model in which the pressure-independent mechanism governs the fluid exchange.
 Based on the comparison, we identify the parameter ranges for which the effect of the pressure-dependent fluid exchange mechanism is essential and, on the other hand, outline zones for which Carter's leak-off model provides accurate results.